JuliaCI/PackageEvaluator.jl/README.md

 The purpose of PackageEvaluator is to attempt to test every Julia package nightly, and to provide the information required to generate the [Julia package listing](http://pkg.julialang.org/).

-This is done for both release and nightly Jula, and the tests are run in an Ubuntu 12.04 LTS virtual machine managed with [Vagrant](https://www.vagrantup.com/).
+This is currently done for both Julia 0.3 and 0.4, and the tests are run in Ubuntu 14.04 LTS ("Trusty Tahr") virtual machines managed with [Vagrant](https://www.vagrantup.com/).
 This allows users to debug why their tests are failing, and allows PackageEvaluator to be run almost anywhere.

 The code itself, in particular `scripts/setup.sh`, is heavily commented, so check that out for more information.